123cobloc/geoguessr-spect-ui-rework/README.md

 # GeoGuessr Spectate UI Rework

-A lightweight UserScript to clean up and customize the GeoGuessr Spectate interface.
+A lightweight UserScript to clean up and customize the GeoGuessr Spectate interface for a more focused and immersive experience.

-## ✨ What this does
+## ✨ Features
-- **Hides the Sidebar:** Removes the `spectate-sidebar` for a more immersive view.
+- **Hide Sidebar:** Automatically removes the sidebar to maximize the map view.
-- **Custom Header:** Resizes the `spectate-header` to improve gameplay visibility.
+- **Custom Header:** Resizes the header to improve gameplay visibility during duels.
+- **Adjustable Scale:** Customize the header height directly from the extension menu without touching the code.

+---

 ## 🚀 Installation

-#### 1. Install a Script Manager
+### 1. Install a Script Manager
 To run this script, you first need to install a browser extension that manages UserScripts.
 Choose the one for your browser:

 | Browser | Recommended Extension | Link |